Carrie Jayne Therapy

 Trauma is an emotional, psychological, and/or physical response to an event or series of events that overwhelms a person’s ability to cope.
 Those who experience trauma often feel invalidated or misunderstood.

-In counselling, I provide a safe and supportive space to validate your feelings and experiences.
+As a counsellor, I provide a safe and supportive space to validate your feelings and experiences.
 The healing process begins by acknowledging that your emotional reactions are normal and understandable.
 Recognising this is the first step toward healing and regaining a sense of control.

 Loneliness